yapb/docs/docs/configuring.rst

 yb_bind_menu_key
 -------------------------------------------

-Bind's specified key for opening bots menu.
+Binds the specified key to open a bot menu.

 Default value is ``=``.